-Civil.ge has home staff that provides most of news items and some news analysis coverage.
-However, we are open to contributions in news analysis, opinion and features sections.
-To suggest an article, please write to our Editor in Chief indicating “article suggestion” in the subject line, a proposed lead of the story, and your brief bio (for the first-time contributors, longer resume with publications list would be desirable) at email@example.com
+Civil.ge has home staff that provides most of the news items and some news analysis coverage.
+However, we are open to contributions in news analysis, opinion, and features sections.
+To suggest an article, please write to our Editor-in-Chief indicating “article suggestion” in the subject line, a proposed lead of the story, and your brief bio (for first-time contributors, a longer resume with a publications list would be desirable) at email@example.com.

 What do we publish?

 The dominant style of our articles is news analysis: these are informative and balanced pieces of 950-1100 words, with a strong perspective of the author.
 The news analysis is factual and analytical.
-Articles should make a point, but they should do so with facts, intelligence and restraint.
-The reader should end up with information – what is happening, why the author thinks it is happening and an idea of why is it important.
-The best example are news reports (not the leaders) in The Economist.
+Articles should make a point, but they should do so with facts, intelligence, and restraint.
+The reader should end up with information – what is happening, why the author thinks it is happening, and an idea of why is it important.
+The best example is news reports (not the leaders) in The Economist.

 Features are articles that tell stories.
 Their art is in reporting as much as in writing, and they are dependent on the evocative detail that makes the point.
 If you are on the scene, don’t say what you think, say what you see.
 Features take the reader there.
-It takes an exceptional talent to write a good feature story.
+It takes exceptional talent to write a good feature story.
 We hope to find some.
-Knowing how difficult it is to come up with good feature stories, we are open for your suggestions, and to contributions of various length and structure.
+Knowing how difficult it is to come up with good feature stories, we are open to your suggestions, and to contributions of various lengths and structures.

 The news analysis article is our dominant style.
 The author of the news analysis article takes you in a direction, but this direction is firmly rooted in a factual basis.
 The article aims to be both informative and balanced in presenting the ongoing debate.

 Our news analysis articles have the following basic structure: